Pre-Health Advising: Veterinary Medicine Preparation

 BI 331: Microbiology Lab i

 i Prerequisites vary by school.
 While some schools require this course, others may not.
+Research individual programs to determine whether you would like to add this course to your graduation plan.

 ii This course is a prerequisites for UO’s physiology course.
 It is not a prerequisite for DVM programs.